Informed by community, we are excited to share what’s next in the evolution of our community investments in the region.

 Policy and advocacy

-Support for policy and advocacy advances solutions prioritized by community.
-These efforts must include diverse people with lived experience impacted by the issue(s), People affected by the issue should be informing plans, and the impact should contribute to increased equity.
+Support for policy and advocacy solutions prioritized and advanced by community.
+These efforts must include diverse people with lived experience impacted by the issue(s), and people affected also should be informing plans.
+The result should increase equity.

-Activities should align with strategies likely to change policies, regulations and systems, such as the formation of coalitions and networks; the generation of solutions; education and information for the general public, decisionmakers and media; collaboration with government officials and agencies; and effective implementation of policy changes.
+Activities should align with effective strategies likely to change policies, regulations and systems for the better.
+This can include the formation of coalitions and networks; the generation of solutions; education and information for the public, decisionmakers and media; collaboration with government officials and agencies.

 Advocacy also includes deliberate actions and strategies to build community voice and participation in decision-making processes.
 This can include relationship building, organizing community members, educating the public and decision makers, forming networks or coalitions, communication campaigns and more.

 Capacity-building should be driven by what an organization says it needs.
-It invests in a nonprofit’s ability to deliver on its mission effectively and efficiently over time.
+This type of investment supports a nonprofit’s ability to deliver on its mission effectively and efficiently over time.
 (Council of Nonprofits).
-Capacity-building includes developing and strengthening skills, instincts, abilities, processes and resources that organizations and communities need to survive, adapt and thrive.
+Capacity-building includes developing and strengthening skills, instincts, abilities, processes, and resources that organizations and communities need to survive, adapt and thrive.
 (United Nations).
 Examples include professional development, improving volunteer recruitment, creating a communications strategy, consultation for strategic planning, evaluation.

 This document will be updated periodically as we respond to community questions.

 Sign up to get news and updates from Point32Health Foundation delivered to your inbox.